 Doremi acts like Aiko has nerve for shopping when she just moved there…..That….bitch….??
 Dorie thinks that she can’t let Mirabelle see her spying on her since it’s really weird.

-The magic words for spells remain the same, and in the dub they’re ‘Yellow lemons, blue sky, make me like a butterfly!’
+The magic words for spells remain the same in the original, and in the dub they’re ‘Yellow lemons, blue sky, make me like a butterfly!’

 Between the magical girl shtick, the rhyming and the butterfly stuff, I’m feeling sufficiently over-girled.